bojackchen/digital-flow/README.md

 - Optimize remaining setup violations
 - Correct timing using propagated clock
 - Optimize hold violations

+#### SDC Update
+In an older flow the post-CTS timing constraints file is loaded now.
+However, in this new flow post-CTS timing constraints file is loaded and the `update_constraint_mode` command is run before CTS for the CCOpt-CTS engine to run correctly.
+Thus there is no need to do SDC update here.

 #### Setup Optimization
 Typically the same set of options from pre-CTS optimization applies to post-CTS optimization as